 Who Is Behind The Time Blocking Summit?

 My name is Francis Wade and I am the founder of Framework Consulting, the company behind this summit.
-We also operate 2Time Labs and ScheduleU for the purposes of doing time-based productivity research and offering specific training.
+We also operate 2Time Labs (under re-construction) and ScheduleU for the purposes of doing time-based productivity research and offering specific training.

-My work in this area is focused on tackling the challenge of Mighty Tasking – the tendency of some to create and therefore manage lots of tasks.
+My work in this area is focused on tackling the challenge of Mega-Tasking – the tendency of some to create and therefore manage lots of tasks.
 These are no ordinary individuals.
 They are ambitious, driven people who willingly run several simultaneous “projects” at the same time in all areas of their lives.

 While they are doing more than their fair share on the job, they may also be running a marathon, taking an extra credit class from the university and making sure that their oldest kid gets through a tricky AP math class at school.
 In other words, they say “Yes” to lots of things that come their way, but they are neither pushovers nor reckless derring-dos.

 On the contrary, they attract these commitments because they say “Yes” to life.

 But they also must tell people “No” all the time, especially as they get more experienced and savvy – able to manage the challenge of being a Mega-Tasker.
 Consequently, most migrate to time blocking out of necessity.
 Given their commitments, they have precious little free time, and must be ever-mindful.
 The choices they make each day between one task/project or another have consequences.

 I became a time blocker during my days at Cornell University.
 Looking to accelerate my program in Operations Research, I ran afoul of the engineering school’s rules.
 As the dean explained ruefully, “No, you can’t squeeze both Bachelors and Masters degrees into four years, even though you will have enough credits for both.”